The Best Tech Gifts Under $50 To Buy This Holiday Season

-‘Tis officially the season to get your gifting on.
-And with Black Friday and holiday deals in our midst, there are options aplenty.
-There’s lots to be saved on big ticket tech items — from laptops to wireless headphones — but there are also a lot of small n' cute gadgets to be grabbed.
+‘Tis officially the season to get your gifting on — and there are options aplenty to choose from.
+There’s lots to be saved on big ticket tech items — from laptops to wireless headphones — but there are also a lot of small n' cute gadgets to be gotten.
 Ahead, all our tech picks under $50 to stuff those stockings, from mini speakers to AirPod cases.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.